In some cases, paradoxical respiration can be acute and require emergency action. In others, it can be a chronic problem.

 The paradoxical chest movement occurs when, instead of moving downward on the inhale and upward on the exhale (as is the case in normal diaphragmatic breathing), the diaphragm moves upward on the inhale and downward on the exhale.

-This opposite breathing pattern can cause shortness of breath, poor oxygen intake, physical distress, and other short- and long-term complications.
+This opposite breathing pattern can cause shortness of breath, poor oxygen intake, physical distress, sleeping issues, and other short- and long-term complications.

 How to fix paradoxical breathing?